x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 If the size of an endpoint's response payload exceeds the maximum, the UBKG API will raise a HTTP 404 message, explaining the reason.

+### POSTs are now GETs
+All endpoints in Version 2 of the UBKG API use GET instead of POST.

 ### List parameter options
 A number of endpoints feature parameters that can be lists: for example, the _rel_ parameter can be used to specify a set of relationship types with